cookiecutter/cookiecutter/README.rst

 -----------------------

 Making great cookies takes a lot of cookiecutters and contributors.
-We're so pleased that there are many Cookiecutter project templates to choose.
+We're so pleased that there are many Cookiecutter project templates to choose from.
 We hope you find a cookiecutter that is just right for your needs.

 Cookiecutter Specials
 ~~~~~~~~~~~~~~~~~~~~~

 These Cookiecutters are maintained by the cookiecutter team:

+* `cookiecutter-pypackage`_: `@audreyr`_'s ultimate Python package project
+  template.
+* `cookiecutter-django`_: A bleeding edge Django project template with
+  Bootstrap 4, customizable users app, starter templates, working user
+  registration, celery setup, and much more.
+* `cookiecutter-pytest-plugin`_: Minimal Cookiecutter template for authoring
+  `pytest`_ plugins that help you to write better programs.

 Categories of Cookiecutters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~